 It’s worth investing in some muslin so you can create your own spice bag.
 Fill it with any unground spice such as cinnamon sticks, whole nutmeg, cloves or ginger slices.
 This way you won’t end up with floaters.

-Keep a pre-made bottle of spiced syrup in the cupboard to avoid a last minute mulling crisis.
+Keep a pre-made bottle of spiced syrup in the cupboard to avoid a last-minute mulling crisis.
 Combine sugar and water with the spices of your choice and simmer for 20 minutes.
-Once it’s cool, strain it through a fine sieve and pour into sterilised bottles.
+Once cool, strain it through a fine sieve and pour into sterilised bottles.